jagault/evolution-photosymbiosis/README.md

 The image can be pulled from Docker Hub or built with the following commands.

-`docker pull jagault/evolution-photosymbiosis:rscript3.5.3`
+`docker pull jagault/evolution-photosymbiosis:rscriptv3.5.3`

-`docker build . -t jagault/evolution-photosymbiosis:rscript3.5.3`
+`docker build . -t jagault/evolution-photosymbiosis:rscriptv3.5.3`

 Below is an example command for running `stree-1rate.R`.
 This script takes the posterior distribution of supertrees and associated traits and runs the corHMM analysis with a single rate category.
 The ouput is a `.rds` file that contains the results.
 This script takes two additional arguments.
 The first argument designates which tree to select (in this case `1`) and the second designates which replicate which will be used to name the output file (in this case `2`).
 The output file in this case will be named `stree-1rate-t1-r2.rds`.

-`docker run -ti -v /directory/containing/script/and/data:/home/analysis bind_test stree-1rate.R 1 2`
+`docker run -ti -v /directory/containing/script/and/data:/home/analysis jagault/evolution-photosymbiosis:rscriptv3.5.3 stree-1rate.R 1 2`

 ### Structure of repository